 Injured in a Motorcycle Crash?

-Our team at Bertoldo, Baker, Carter & Smith hopes that these tips help you, as a rider, stay safe on the road this summer and all year round.
+Our team at Bertoldo, Carter, Smith & Cullen hopes that these tips help you, as a rider, stay safe on the road this summer and all year round.
 With that said, we remain well aware of the fact that motorcycle riders can still be injured when motorists fail to do their part in prioritizing the safety of those on two wheels.

 If you are injured in a motorcycle wreck, know that we are here to help you weather the storm and recover the right way.